-Dr. Steven Harms, a world-renowned MRI expert, developed the dedicated Breast MRI.
+A world-renowned MRI expert, Dr. Steven Harms, developed the dedicated breast MRI.
 An Arkansas native, he joined The Breast Center in 2004.
 Dr. Harms’ expertise attracts patients and physicians from around the world to seek care and training at The Breast Center.
 Although he retired from full-time practice in 2020, Dr. Harms remains on staff as an advisor.

 Breast MRI facts:

-- Most sensitive test for breast cancer
+- Most sensitive screening for breast cancer

 - No x-ray radiation

-- Does not require breast compression
+- No breast compression

 - Uniquely suited for a number of indications that may be limited with mammography